Our Prison Education Service

 Christopher worked in our classic car restoration unit at HMP Littlehey and on release, he acquired a 2,600 square foot body shop in the South West.
 He is now self-employed, with a commercial truck and bus contract repair centre.

 Working with Partners

 We have identified and worked closely with a series of partners who can add value to our core offer.
-These are specialist organisations who have a passion, flair and commitment to working in this sector.
+These are specialist organisations who have a passion, flair and commitment to working in the adult education sector in prisons.

 Working with Employers